mahtoaman/MERN-ToDo/README.md

 # MERN-ToDo
-MERN Todo app with authentication (repository is not updated ye, it will be update by today evening(17th march)
+I have created this MERN ToDo app with authentication and this a fully functioning.
+I have also protected the private routes.
+If you like it give it a star.